Reading Time: 6 minutes 49 seconds

 Starting a training business is a great goal to hit, but it can be challenging too.
 You need to be insured; you may have to register in the state in which you work; and you'll have to build up a client base.

 Finding that first job can be challenging, but the demand and the need are there.
 Start with your school and find out if it offers any assistance with job placement.
 Many online programs are affiliated with gyms and clubs and can get you interviews.
-Also, strike out on your own to see what’s available.
-Be prepared to present sample workouts and ideas for how you will train clients with different needs.
+Also, strike out on your own to see what's available.
+Be prepared to present sample workouts or a fitness assessment, and ideas for how you will train clients with different needs.

 Becoming a certified personal trainer is a worthy goal.
-If you love working out, have a passion for fitness and health, and you enjoy working with and helping people, this is a great career choice.
+If you love working out, have a passion for fitness and health, and enjoy working with and helping people, this is a great career choice.
 As people become more interested in losing weight and being healthy, qualified and committed professional trainers will continue to be in demand.